 Review Before Testing

-Since acceptance into programs and placement into classes is based on your assessment scores, it is beneficial to review before taking the test.
+It is beneficial to review before taking your placement exam.
 The links below contain study guides and practice tests that will help you improve your skills.
 If you have difficulty with the questions within these study guides, you may need to review prior to scheduling your appointment.
 While some of these resources may appear to be specific to COMPASS, most are application to other assessments as well.

 Free Instruction through Learner Support and Transition

-Learner Support and Transition at Western offers review sessions for COMPASS in the areas of math, writing, or reading at no cost.
+Learner Support and Transition at Western offers review sessions for COMPASS in the areas of math, sentence skill (writing), and reading at no cost.
 Instructors work with each student to identify and strengthen problem areas.
 Services are available at each Western Center.
 For further information, call (608) 785-9535.